 DEFINITION 2.1.
 Let L and R be two input tables, where L is the reference table.
-A fuzzy join J between L and R is a many-to-one join, defined as $J: R \to L \cup \bot$ .
+A fuzzy join J between L and R is a many-to-one join, defined as $J: R \to L \cup \bot$.

-The fuzzy join J defines a mapping from each tuple $r_j \in R$ to either one tuple $l_i \in L$ , or an empty symbol $\bot$ , indicating that no matching record exists in L for $r_j$ , as L may be incomplete.
-Note that because L is a reference table, each $r_j$ can join with at most one tuple in L. However, in the other direction, each tuple in L can join with multiple tuples in R, hence a many-to-one join.
+The fuzzy join J defines a mapping from each tuple $r_j \in R$ to either one tuple $l_i \in L$, or an empty symbol \bot , indicating that no matching record exists in L for r_j , as L may be incomplete.
+Note that because L is a reference table, each r_j can join with at most one tuple in L. However, in the other direction, each tuple in L can join with multiple tuples in R, hence a many-to-one join.

-The notion of reference tables is widely used both in the fuzzy-join/entity-matching literature (e.g., [17, 18, 43]) and commercial systems (e.g., Excel [3], SQL Server [4], OpenRefine/GoogleRefine [5], etc.).
+The notion of reference tables is widely used both in the fuzzy-join/entity-matching literature (e.g., [18, 19, 44]) and commercial systems (e.g., Excel [3], SQL Server [4], OpenRefine/GoogleRefine [5], etc.).
 In practice, we find that most benchmark datasets used for entity-resolution in the literature indeed have a reference table, for which our approach is applicable.
-For example, in the well-known Magellan data repository of ER, we find 19/29 datasets to have a reference table that is completely duplicate-free, and 26/29 datasets to have a reference table that has less than 5% duplicates, confirming the prevalence of reference tables in practice.
+For example, in the well-known Magellan data repository of ER6, we find 19/29 datasets to have a reference table that is completely duplicate-free, and 26/29 datasets to have a reference table that has less than 5% duplicates, confirming the prevalence of reference tables in practice.7

-The reference table property essentially serves as additional constraint to prevent our algorithm from using fuzzy-join configurations that are too "loose" (or join more than what is correct).
-In Appendix A we construct a concrete example to show why some forms of constraints are necessary for unsupervised fuzzy-joins (or otherwise the problem may be under-specified).
+The reference table property essentially serves as a structural constraint to prevent our algorithm from using fuzzy-join configurations that are too "loose" (or join more than what is correct).
+We refer readers to a full version of the paper [9] for an additional analysis showing that some form of constraints are necessary before good fuzzy-joins can be inferred.